ChuckD30/pleo-space-rockets-challenge/README.md

 > [Yarn](https://classic.yarnpkg.com/en/) installed

 - run `yarn` to install dependencies
-- run `yarn build` to start development environment
+- run `yarn build` to build app for production
 - output is in `build` directory,
   [ready to be deployed](https://create-react-app.dev/docs/deployment/)